MiguelRBF/3d-printer-bed/README.md

 # :wavy_dash: :heavy_exclamation_mark: :zap: :bulb: 3D-printer-bed

-This repo is borned to provide us with an analysis tool to plot the z variations on 3D printers bed.
+This repo is born to provide us with an analysis tool to plot the z variations on 3D printers bed.

 With it you can create some plots (2D and 3D) to visualize the deformations of the bed.